jmsfilipe/where-have-i-been-lib/README.md

 # Where Have I Been
 ## GPX Library

+###Intro

+This repository offers the source code of the GPX library used in Where Have I Been.

+We devised a library to process GPX files, based on the work of tkrajina.

+This library has several main purposes:
+* smoothing GPX files
+* dividing GPX files into tracks representing, each, a moment of movement
+* Reducing dataset size

 ###Auxiliary library to process GPX tracks

 Important methods specified by calling order: